sayantanpandey/TaskTracker-App-/README.md

 # Task Tracker App

-This is a simple task tracker application built with React and Material-UI.
+This is a Task Tracker application built using React JS and Material-UI.
+It demonstrates understanding of hooks, states, props, components, basic CRUD operations, responsive design, and Material-UI integration.

 ## Features